Lumesh Syntax Manual 1 (Basic Syntax)

 let long_str = "Hello

-World" # Equivalent to "Hello\n World"Note: No need for line continuation inside quotes.
+World" # Equivalent to "Hello\n World"Note: Content within quotes does not require a continuation character.

-5. Control Structures
+V. Control Structures

 Conditional Statements